 A habit goes through 4 stages.
 Cue, craving, response, and reward.
 For a habit to be formed, all stages have to be present.

 The response is the behavior, and most behaviors already have a reward.
 The reward can trigger the craving, but for the reward to do so, it needs a cue.
 A cue that triggers the craving and makes you want to finish the habit loop.
-Often when you fail trying to form a new habit, this will be where you fail.
+Often when you fail forming a new habit, this will be where you fail.

 Habit stacking is so effective because it removes your need for having an external cue to your new behavior.
 It’s an easy solution to the hardest part of building new habits.